Genghis Khan: Campaign against the Jin (1211–1215)

 Depictions of Mongol-Jin conflict from 14th-century Persian manuscripts.
-From top: the Battle of Yehuling (1211); a skirmish between Mongol and Jin cavalry; Genghis entering Zhongdu after capturing it in 1215.
+From top: the Battle of Yehuling (1211); a skirmish between Mongol and Jin cavalry; the Mongol general Samuqa besieging Zhongdu in 1215.

 Wanyan Yongji usurped the Jin throne in 1209.
 He had previously served on the steppe frontier and Genghis greatly disliked him.
 When asked to submit and pay the annual tribute to Yongji in 1210, Genghis instead mocked the emperor, spat, and rode away from the Jin envoy—a challenge that meant war.
 Despite the possibility of being outnumbered eight-to-one by 600,000 Jin soldiers, Genghis had prepared to invade the Jin since learning in 1206 that the state was wracked by internal instabilities.
 Genghis had two aims: to take vengeance for past wrongs committed by the Jin, foremost among which was the death of Ambaghai Khan in the mid-12th century, and to win the vast amounts of plunder his troops and vassals expected.

 After calling for a kurultai in March 1211, Genghis launched his invasion of Jin China in May, reaching the outer ring of Jin defences the following month.
 These border fortifications were guarded by Alaqush's Ongud, who allowed the Mongols to pass without difficulty.
 The three-pronged chevauchée aimed both to plunder and burn a vast area of Jin territory to deprive them of supplies and popular legitimacy, and to secure the mountain passes which allowed access to the North China Plain.
 The Jin lost numerous towns and were hindered by a series of defections, the most prominent of which led directly to Muqali's victory at the Battle of Huan'erzhui in autumn 1211.
 The campaign was halted in 1212 when Genghis was wounded by an arrow during the unsuccessful siege of Xijing (modern Datong).
 Following this failure, Genghis set up a corps of siege engineers, which recruited 500 Jin experts over the next two years.